pr0v3rbs/CTF/OpenCTF/3. enhance/README.md

 The big size picture(10480x7016) is given.

-There are 35x35 size QR-Code on her left-eye in picture.
+There was 35x35 size QR-Code on her left-eye in picture.

-If scan the QR-Code, we can get the flag.
+Scan the QR-Code, and then I got the flag.

 The flag is `Ju5tPr1ntTheDAmNTh1n6`